-User directory statements supplied in the 5VMDIR10 PRODPART file have user IDs that have privilege classes other than G. These privilege classes are required for the following reasons:
+User directory statements supplied in the 5VMDIR40 PRODPART file have user IDs that have privilege classes other than G. These privilege classes are required for the following reasons:

-- The 5VMDIR10 install ID must have class E privilege for enabling z/VM Directory Maintenance Facility Feature. - The DIRMAINT virtual machine must have class B privilege for any of the following: - Use of MSGNOH - Use of DIAGNOSE X'3C' - Use of DIAGNOSE X'84' - Use of DIAGNOSE X'A0' if RACF® or other ESM (External Security Manager) is installed - Use of DIAGNOSE X'D4' for SECLABEL use - The DIRMAINT virtual machine must have class D privilege to issue the CP QUERY ALLOC command for determining system owned space.
+- The 5VMDIR40 install ID must have class E privilege for enabling Directory Maintenance Facility for z/VM, function level 540. - The DIRMAINT virtual machine must have class B privilege for any of the following: - Use of MSGNOH - Use of DIAGNOSE X'3C' - Use of DIAGNOSE X'84' - Use of DIAGNOSE X'A0' if RACF or other ESM (External Security Manager) is installed - Use of DIAGNOSE X'D4' for SECLABEL use - The DIRMAINT virtual machine must have class D privilege to issue the CP QUERY ALLOC command for determining system owned space.
 The DIRMAINT server will map these as used extents.